71 Himachal Pradesh Photos Capturing The Most Heartfelt and Nature-Filled Moments of My Four-Month Road Trip in the State

 Eating our first dinner in Mehli.
 We had driven a lot that day and had some food that my mother had packed in the morning.
 We got fresh dal and rice from the next door neighbors.
 All the food came together so amazingly.

 Even though on a journey, especially in the mountain, we all want to be outdoors.
 The movie we saw that day was probably our last for a couple of months.
-But we felt we had arrived home, finally, after being on the road for 5-6 weeks.
+But we felt we had arrived home, finally, after being on the road for five to six weeks.
 And we were in a guesthouse we had booked for one week. ha.

 Home is where you can make yourself comfortable.